Formalizing the Safety, Security, and Functional Properties of Agentic AI Systems

 \section{Challenges in Compositional Reasoning of Agentic AI Systems}

-The integration of the capabilities provided by the MCP and A2A protocols within Agentic AI systems creates a composition of multiple components.
-These components operate on fundamentally different abstractions and assume distinct trust models~\cite{dewitt2025openchallengesmultiagentsecurity}.
+Integrating MCP and A2A within Agentic AI systems creates a composition of multiple components.
+These operate on different abstractions and assume distinct trust models~\citep{dewitt2025openchallengesmultiagentsecurity}.
 For instance, MCP treats external tools as trusted resources with well-defined interfaces, whereas A2A handles potentially untrusted peer agents with varying capabilities and reliability guarantees.

-The resulting lack of a unified semantic model creates two primary classes of risk: ($a$) architectural misalignment and ($b$) exploitable coordination issues.

-\shortsectionBf{Architectural Misalignment and Semantic Gap.} The core difficulty raises from the lack of a unified semantic layer between MCP's tool-centric model and A2A's agent-centric model.
-This misalignment makes it difficult to reason about correctness properties, maintain state consistency, and verify security guarantees when both protocols are used simultaneously within the same system~\cite{massecurityTAX}.
-The complexity is further amplified by the dynamic nature of agents, which may exhibit behaviors that violate protocol assumptions~\cite{cooperative_mas_security}.
+\shortsectionBf{Architectural Misalignment and Semantic Gap.} The core difficulty arises from the lack of a unified semantic layer between MCP's tool-centric model and A2A's agent-centric model.
+This misalignment makes it difficult to reason about correctness properties, maintain state consistency, and verify security guarantees when both protocols are used simultaneously within the same system~\citep{massecurityTAX}.
+The complexity is further amplified by the dynamic nature of agents, which may exhibit behaviors that violate protocol assumptions~\citep{cooperative_mas_security}.
 This creates a lack of formal guarantees in two areas:

 \begin{itemize} \item \textbf{Task Handoff Failures}: Transferring a task from an A2A-delegating agent to an MCP-invoking agent is prone to failure.
 This creates unreliable delegation and coordination, which leads to inconsistent state management and inadequate validation of delegation chains.
 For example, the host agent may delegate a task via A2A to a specialist agent, but the specialist agent may fail to correctly translate or format the required parameters before invoking a crucial external tool using the MCP, thus halting the execution chain.